Driven to solve medicine’s toughest problems. We are Serinus Bio.

 Fun fact: Eduardo began his academic journey as an oceanologist diving with whales.

-• Prior to joining Serinus Bio, Oliver spent over five years at the intersection of biology and computation.
-Starting out in the wet-lab, Oliver contributed to several research projects ranging from optimizing nanoparticle drug delivery vehicles to understanding anti-microbial resistance in bacteria.
-Realizing that he was better with his hands on a keyboard, Oliver transitioned to computational research to uncover novel cancer drivers with deep learning in the Berger Lab at MIT.
+Prior to joining Serinus Bio, Oliver spent over five years honing his skills in biology and computation.
+Starting out in the wet-lab, Oliver contributed to several research projects ranging from optimizing nanoparticle drug delivery vehicles to understanding antibiotic resistance in bacteria.
+Realizing that he was better with his hands on a keyboard, Oliver transitioned to computational research, working with Max and Adam to uncover novel cancer drivers with deep learning in the Berger Lab at MIT.
 More recently, Oliver has developed cutting-edge somatic CNV detection algorithms at The Broad Institute in the Getz lab.

 Oliver graduated Phi Beta Kappa from the University of Pennsylvania, where he double majored in Biophysics and Computer Science.